MULTISCALE MODELING IN BIOLOGY

 LINKING THE SCALES FOR PREDICTION AND CONTROL

 Although the molecular and multicellular scales are interlinked, it is important to recognize that we may very well wish to be able to predict and control the system at different scales of interest.
-For example, on the multicellular or tissue scale, we may wish to predict a general property of a vascular network in a tumor, such as the spatial distribution of perivascular tumor cells, potentiating metastasis or the expected distribution of blood flow to the tumor (as an example, see the work of our close collaborator and ISB affiliate professor Dr. Nicholas Flann at Utah State).
+For example, on the multicellular or tissue scale, we may wish to predict a general property of a vascular network in a tumor, such as the spatial distribution of perivascular tumor cells, potentiating metastasis or the expected distribution of blood flow to the tumor.
 At the same time, the control of the system occurs at the lower molecular scale.
 This may be achieved by chemically inhibiting one or more specific molecular interactions, leading to a reduction of vascular growth or cellular motility.

 Cancer research requires multiscale modeling.
 The enormous power and success of the genomic and molecular paradigm of cancer has made it possible to comprehensively measure genomic, transcriptional, proteomic, and epigenomic information in multiple cancers.
 This underpins our understanding of how molecular systems in cancer cells are disrupted and is a central goal of large-scale cancer genomics projects, such as The Cancer Genome Atlas (TCGA).
 Further efforts such as the Pan-Cancer Atlas, only strengthened the emerging consensus that the tumor microenvironment plays a crucial role in cancer onset and progression.
 This requires the integration of vast amounts of information on the molecular and cellular scales, such as the Human Tumor Atlas Network, into multiscale models that could be used to develop personalized therapies for cancer patients.